Skip Navigation

 “I got a new sewing machine for my 21st birthday.
 I know, even my mom was like, ‘Madison, you’re too much!’” says Aspiring Educator Madison Woosley.
 “But I love to quilt.
 It’s my way to chill out.”

-Not only is Woosley a full-time elementary education major at Morehead State University and president of Morehead’s Kentucky Education Association chapter.
-She’s also a Student Government Association rep and involved in Christian ministry.
+Not only is Woosley a full-time elementary education major at Morehead State University and president of Morehead’s Kentucky Education Association chapter, she’s also a Student Government Association rep and involved in Christian ministry.
 Three afternoons a week, she tutors.
 The other two days, she runs an after-school elementary education program—an experience she is documenting and studying as an undergraduate research fellow.

 A female smiling and posing in front of a decorative background.